windsorcli/book/chapters/chapter02/chapter02.typ

 - *Windows with WSL2*: Good performance, requires WSL2 for container compatibility and Linux-based development tools
 - *Linux*: Native container performance, minimal overhead

 The investment in development hardware pays dividends in productivity.
-A well-equipped development machine eliminates the friction of slow builds, resource constraints, and network dependencies that plague underpowered setups.mp
+A well-equipped development machine eliminates the friction of slow builds, resource constraints, and network dependencies that plague underpowered setups.

 == Local Infrastructure Components